Who is the MJ Bear Fellowship aimed at?

 Absolutely!
 Videos, whether to explain projects or to talk about yourself in the personal statement, are a huge plus as they provide the review committee with an opportunity to get to know applicants virtually.
 Remember the time limit of three minutes.

-The recommendation letter is a very important complement to the information you provide.
+In order to avoid receiving stock language letters of recommendation, we have updated this requirement.
+This year, recommenders will be emailed a recommendation form to be completed by the application deadline on July 14th.
+We suggest you give your recommender a heads up before starting your application.
+The recommendation form is a very important complement to the information you provide.
 It gives reviewers insights into the candidate’s abilities as a standout digital journalist.
 You should ask an employer, professional colleague or business partner who knows you and your work well enough to outline your demonstrated ability, particularly with respect to your involvement in your project.
-We suggest doing this before you actually fill in the online application form in order to give your recommender time to write a thoughtful letter.
-Stock language letters of recommendation will not help you.

 When did the fellowship start?